ni/measurement-plugin-packager-python/docs/HLD/ni_package_builder_hld.md

 - Selected Measurement Plugins: List of available measurements in the provided base directory for building those packages.
 - Inputs required for uploading packages to SystemLink
   - API URL: URL of the SystemLink API Documentation.
-  - API KEY: Authentication key for uploading the built measurement packages to SystemLink.
+  - API Key: Authentication key for uploading the built measurement packages to SystemLink.
-  - FEED NAME: Name of the feed under which the packages need to be uploaded.
+  - Feed Name: Name of the feed under which the packages need to be uploaded.
-  - WORKSPACE: Name of the workspace for which the user has the access to create feed and upload packages.
+  - Workspace: Name of the workspace for which the user has the access to create feed and upload packages.
-  - OVERWRITE: Boolean value for overwriting the already existing packages.
+  - Overwrite: Boolean value for overwriting the already existing packages.

 Note:
   - For uploading the packages, if the API URL and Workspace are not provided then the